Fed hikes rates despite concerns over banking crisis

 The Federal Deposit Insurance Corporation (FDIC), Fed and Treasury responded by insuring all deposits at the bank above the standard $250,000 limit, using money from the FDIC’s deposit insurance fund as well as a new line of credit from the Fed backed up by $25 billion of taxpayer money.

+Powell said Wednesday that he will welcome the findings of investigations into the recent bank failures, one of which is being undertaken outside the Fed by the Department of Justice.
+Lawmakers have called for separate investigations by the inspectors general at the FDIC, Fed and Treasury.

+“This was a bank that was an outlier,” Powell said of SVB.
+“Supervisors did get in there and … they were on this issue, but nonetheless this still happened.”

-Markets responded positively to the move last Monday but were falling fast by the middle of the week on fears of yet more failures.
+Markets responded positively to the government’s move to bailout SVB’s depositors last Monday but were falling fast by the middle of the week on fears of yet more failures.

 Another California-based bank, First Republic, was poised to collapse before Treasury Secretary Janet Yellen reportedly leaned on JPMorgan Chase chief Jamie Dimon to organize a private-sector bailout, corralling a consortium of 11 banks to pony up $30 billion.